Schedule a Visit

 Endodontics (Root Canals)

-What is a root canal?
+What is a Root Canal?

-A root canal is one of the most common dental procedures performed, well over 14 million every year.
-This simple treatment can save your natural teeth and prevent the need of dental implants or bridges.
-At the center of your tooth is pulp.
-Pulp is a collection of blood vessels that helps to build the surrounding tooth.
+Protect the Heart of Your Tooth: Pulp is a collection of blood vessels that helps to build the surrounding tooth.
 Infection of the pulp can be caused by trauma to the tooth, deep decay, cracks and chips, or repeated dental procedures.
-Symptoms of the infection can be identified as visible injury or swelling of the tooth, sensitivity to temperature or pain in the tooth and gums.
+Symptoms of the infection can be identified as visible injury or swelling of the tooth and sensitivity to temperature or pain in the tooth and gums.

-How is a root canal performed?
+How is a Root Canal Performed?

-The injured pulp is removed and the root canal system is thoroughly cleaned and sealed.
-This therapy usually involves local anesthesia and may be completed in one or more visits depending on the treatment required.
+The injured pulp is removed, and the root canal system is thoroughly cleaned and sealed.
+This therapy usually involves local anesthesia and may be completed in one or more visits, depending on the treatment required.
 Success for this type of treatment occurs in about 90% of cases.
-If your tooth is not amenable to endodontic treatment or the chance of success is unfavorable, you will be informed at the time of consultation or when a complication becomes evident during or after treatment.

-When your root canal therapy is completed, the tooth will have to be restored and protected with in two weeks in order to prevent fracture of the weakened tooth structure and reinfection.
+When your root canal therapy is completed, the tooth will have to be restored and protected within two weeks in order to prevent fracture of the weakened tooth structure and reinfection.
 We will be able to decide on what type of restoration is best for your particular clinical situation.

 Dental Sealants